-In the majority of cases, your body’s natural defenses fight off the bacteria, viruses and fungal invaders that can cause swimmer’s ear.
+In the majority of cases, your body’s natural defences fight off the bacteria, viruses and fungal invaders that can cause swimmer’s ear.
 You can thank your earwax for that.
-It may be troublesome but nature puts it there for a reason; to protect you.
-When it becomes overly softened by moisture and heat or the tissue in the ear is damaged you become more susceptible to infections.
+It may be troublesome, but nature puts it there for a reason; to protect you.
+When it becomes overly softened by moisture and heat or the tissue in the ear is damaged, you become more susceptible to infections.

 - Avoid damaging the delicate tissue in your ears.
 As the old saying goes, “Never put anything in your ear smaller than your elbow”.
 Even cotton buds can cause damage and should only be used on the exterior of the ear.